Friday, December 1, 2006

-This was a video we took right before starting Floortime therpay.
+This was a video we took right before starting Floortime therapy.
 I had read up on Floortime, and I am working very hard to engage Lizzie.
 She was unable to engage for more than a few seconds, and then she disconnects and wanders off on her own.
-You will see us playing red light, green light for a minute or so, and then I struggle for awhile to get her engaged.
-Keep in mind that to pull her out of her own world for even a second, I have to basically be an overly excited circus clown.
+You will see us playing the structured game Red Light, Green Light for a minute or so, and then I struggle for awhile to get her engaged.
+Keep in mind that to pull her out of her own world for even a second, I have to basically become an overly excited circus clown.
 I learned that it is really important to follow her lead no matter what.
 After years of doing ABA (Applied Behavior Analysis), it was very hard for me to let go of my "agenda", and realize it is about engagement, not the activity.
-At the end I get her really engaged by being silly with the paint, and it is beautiful.
+At the end of the video, I finally get really engaged by being silly with the paint, and it is truly beautiful.

 Thursday, June 1, 2006

 In this video you can see that Lizzie has learned some really good play skills.
 Although she can pretend with the phone, she is unable to include anyone else in her play.
 I began to really worry that all these skills meant nothing if she couldn't allow others to play with her.
 She was still in her own world.
 We began looking into different therapies that we hoped could help this deficit.
 We looked at PRT, RDI and decided on Floortime.

 Tuesday, May 30, 2006